THE-Spellchecker/slinkman.github.io/_posts/2016-06-10-how-to-download-or-use-this-theme.md

 If you want to use this theme as a project page blog, you don't need to rename the theme repo into `your_username.github.io`.

-All you need to do, open `_config.yml` file, change `baseurl` to your project name which contains this theme, e.g. `baseurl: "/myproject"`.
+All you need to do, open `_config.yml` file, change `baseball` to your project name which contains this theme, e.g. `baseball: "/project"`.

 #### Cheers!